 The Tuscaloosa VAMC has 2 optometrists on staff.
 Optometrists provide primary eye care as well as manage chronic ocular diseases and ocular manifestations of systemic diseases.
 Each optometrist is a licensed practitioner, credentialed and privileged to practice full scope optometry, including the use of topical and oral medications.

-The Tuscaloosa VAMC has a teaching program that trains fourth year optometry students from Illinois College of Optometry (ICO) and the University of Alabama at Birmingham School of Optometry (UABSO).
+The Tuscaloosa VAMC has a teaching program that trains fourth year optometry students from the University of Alabama at Birmingham School of Optometry (UABSO).
 Currently, three students per quarter rotate through our program.
 Although our primary goal is to provide high quality eye care to our nation's veterans, our other emphasis is to provide a quality educational experience for our optometry residents and students.
 As the residency year progresses, residents who have demonstrated an established level of clinical competence are allowed to precept students under the guidance of the clinic staff.
 This affords additional opportunities for the resident's growth and educational experience.